 Separation from the College

-The employee obtains an exit checklist from the Human Resources Department to ensure that all college property has been returned and that the employee has been counseled and cleared in areas regarding retirement, leave, insurance, and related matters.
+The employee obtains an exit checklist from the Human Resources and Talent Management Department to ensure that all college property has been returned and that the employee has been counseled and cleared in areas regarding retirement, leave, insurance, and related matters.
 Once Supervisors in all required departments have initialed the exit checklist, the Business Office is authorized to release the final paycheck.

 Re-Employment of Retired Persons